 Our Board of Directors has overall responsibility for risk oversight and oversees the implementation and continuous improvement of our cybersecurity program and compliance with disclosure requirements.
-The Board of Directors receives regular reports and periodic briefings from the Chief Financial Officer on cybersecurity matters, including key risks to the Company, recent developments, and risk mitigation activities.
-Our cybersecurity program is overseen by the Chief Financial Officer in conjunction with a third-party service provider.
+The Board of Directors receives regular reports and periodic briefings from the Chief Executive Officer (in view of the absence of a Chief Financial Officer) on cybersecurity matters, including key risks to the Company, recent developments, and risk mitigation activities.
+Our cybersecurity program is overseen by the Chief Executive Officer (in view of the absence of a Chief Financial Officer) in conjunction with a third-party service provider.
 The third-party service provider has the primary responsibility for the Company's cybersecurity risk management program.
 At the time an incident is identified, the Company completes an evaluation and summarizes the incident that is shared with the Board of Directors to effectively manage resources to reduce risk and prevent future incidents.